 8 countries.
 27 cities.
 29 Towns.
 22 Villages.
 12 Islands.
+One incredible journey.
 Here is what backpacking through Southeast Asia taught me.

 Sure, I learned a lot of helpful things that I can share and prepare our readers for their Southeast Asian trip like…

 - Accept your feet will never be clean, like never.
-You’re barefoot or in sandals all the time, liquids of unknown substances splash on your feet daily and let’s not forget monsoon season when your wading through water that is carrying lord knows what.
-Yum.
+You’re barefoot or in sandals all the time.
+Liquids of unknown substances will splash on your feet daily and let’s not forget monsoon season when you’re wading through water that is carrying lord knows what.
+Yummy.

-- Always carry tissues in your bag for squatters.
-I was not a fan of the bum gun and the idea of using a bucket to splash myself clean just didn’t do it for me, so I carried rolls of toilet paper with me in my day bag and it was the best decision I made, really.
+- Always carry tissues in your bag.
+Why you ask?
+Squatters, that’s why.
+I was not a fan of the bum gun and the idea of using a bucket to splash myself clean after using the toilet just didn’t do it for me.
+So, I carried a roll of toilet paper with me in my day bag (always) and it was the best decision I made.
+Really.

 - Street food is the best food.
 Like FOR REAL.
 Don’t be afraid to eat street food.
 It’s home cooking by cute Asian grannies.
-You want authentic food?
+You want authentic food, cheap, flavorful food?
 Eat on the street!

 - Your definition of clean changes.
 Changing your underwear every day?
 Ha.
 Ha.
 Ha.
-Let’s be honest, you’re wearing those for 2 days to save you time and doing laundry.
+Let’s be honest, you’re wearing that same pair for 2 days straight.
 Gross?
 Nah.
+Just being resourceful.

 - Hand sanitizer is your best friend.
 Do you know how many things your hands touch on a daily basis in Asia?
 Plus, you’re seriously mistaken if you think all public restrooms come outfitted with a sink and soap.

 - Whitening products are sneaky little products.
-The lighter the better for Asians.
 When buying any sun screen, face moisturizer, bar soap, etc. make sure you say “no white” repeatedly until the shop workers knows what you’re asking.
 Majority of Asian products contain a bleaching agent to lighten your skin.
 If you’re trying to get your tan on, this is your enemy.

 - You’re a sweet tasting morsel to a mosquito.
 You’ll get over your fear of deet once you realize those organic products don’t do anything for you.
 I accepted defeat when I was constantly being bitten 20 times a day.
 Happily surrendering, I covered myself from head to toe in that wonderful poisonous substance that is deet.
 Talk to me in a few years to see if I’ve grown any extra fingers or toes.